 last multispectral layers are much larger (totalling over 600GB each).
 You may wish to take this into account when selecting which layers to download in their entirety.

 You can also analyze these results directly in Google Earth Engine using the asset ID

 UMD/hansen/global_forest_change_2014.
-If you are not yet an Earth Engine Trusted Tester, you may request access here.
+If you are not yet an Earth Engine user, you may sign up here.
 To help you get started we have made an introductory tutorial showing examples of how to use this data to do a variety of things, including generating indices from annual Landsat composites and computing tree loss per year for regions of interest.